OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 UEFI network boot process
 =========================

-In this section we describe how a computer doing an UEFI_ network PXE_ boot will download a bootloader_ file from the network server and execute it.
+In this section we describe how a computer doing an UEFI_ network PXE_ boot will download a bootloader_ file from the network TFTP_ server and execute it.
 For 64-bit UEFI_ systems the file name convention is ``BOOTX64.EFI``, and it is located at the standard path ``/efi/boot/`` on a bootable drive.
 Other CPU architectures are listed in the UEFI_specification_ section 3.5.